 Fast forward 12 years.
-I was 6 years into growing Spice Crafters LLC.
-At this point I had chased my passions for food and developed a unique skill for developing fusion spices and seasonings.
+I was 6 years into growing my spice company.
+At this point I had chased my passions for food and developed a unique skill for developing fusion spice blends and seasonings.
 I was exhibiting at the 2015 Fancy Food Trade Show in NYC when I got inspired by the dynamic cultural sauces I saw being exhibited.
 I thought to myself, I should make a sauce..., but what?
 I left the trade show and flew from NYC to LA for a family vacation.

 My son was two at the time and we would announce that we were expecting our daughter Mia on that trip.
 What a great time!

-After leaving LA with my new inspiration I worked for 12 months to replicate my grandmothers recipe from scratch with a single spice blend and all-natural ingredients.
-Though her recipe is legendary my knowledge of the spice market and better-for-you ingredients available, I knew I wanted to elevate the spices with healthier higher quality options.
+After leaving LA with my new inspiration I worked for 12 months to replicate my grandmothers recipe from scratch with clean and all-natural ingredients.
+Though her recipe is legendary my knowledge of the spice market and better-for-you ingredients available, I knew I wanted to elevate the recipe with higher quality options.
 Around the same time I was shocked and surprised to learn we were not the only family to make "Chilau" and that my gramma was one of many who made this iconic dish.

-In 2016 with a newborn and a dream I launched a crowd funding campaign and successfully raise the funds to develop Chilau Sauce!
-See Original Video I used below.
+In 2016 with a newborn and a dream I launched a crowd funding campaign and successfully raise the funds to develop Chilau!

 My grandmother Minnie Hallback is a straight shooter and pulls no punches.
-So naturally, I wouldn't launch this sauce until she gave me the seal of approval.
+So naturally, I wouldn't launch the brand until she gave me the seal of approval.
 After months of perfecting the recipe, I was finally brave enough to go to her for the final taste test...
 She loved it!
-In fact, she now uses the sauce to make her Crab Chilau because it saves her time without sacrificing her sauce's authentic flavor.
+In fact, she now uses the Original Southern Style to make her Crab Chilau as it saves her time without sacrificing her recipe's authentic flavor.

-The story of this brand may have began in Tampa, but as our customers have spread across the country Chilau is quickly becoming the 1# flavor base for rich and bold flavor in Stews, Gumbo, Chowder, Boils, Fried Seafood and even grilled meats and BBQ.Grab a bottle of Chilau!
+The story of this brand may have began in Tampa, but as our customers have spread across the country Chilau has quickly become the 1# stew base for southern inspired cooking.Grab a jar of Chilau!